LOLAPPS-Project/LOLAPPS/README.md

 Applications that you have to install can be included too, but must be indicated within the "Permissions" field for templating purposes.

 # Mission
-To dominate the blue team.\
-Joking.

-To document the techniques being used in the wild, and give both blue and red teamers the tools they need.
+To document the techniques being used in the wild, and give red teamers some additional tools.

 # Contribution
 Please see:\